C-Section Scar Healing Stages (With Real Photos): Mums Show What to Expect

 From c-section scar healing stages to photos of the recovery journey, it's time to get real about caesarean birth.

-C-sections are often misunderstood—the ‘easy option,’ as if major surgery could ever be that.
+Caesarean births are often misunderstood—the ‘easy option,’ as if major surgery could ever be that.
 No water birth photos, no quiet applause for going drug-free.
 Just a scar—and a bag of painkillers.
-Yet, according to Tommy's, one in four UK births happen this way.
+Yet, according to the latest NHS data for 2024-25, 45% of births were by C-section, compared to 44% which were spontaneous, a term used to describe a vaginal birth.

 Jump to